jewlofthelotus/SlickQuiz-WordPress/readme.txt

 This is the initial setup of the plugin.

 == Upgrade Notice ==

+= 1.2.33 =
+* Made the "Preview" step optional when saving quizzes
+* Added separate "Save Draft" and "Publish" options to simplify publishing

 = 1.2.32 =
 * Separate options to display per question response messages (enabled by default) and completion response messaging